shivkumar98/FreeCodeCamp-Projects/01-Responsive Web Design/README.md

-# freeCodeCamp's Responsive Web Design Certification
+# Responsive Web Design Certification

 Hi!
-I started freeCodeCamp's (New) Responsive Web Design Certification in July 28th 2022.
-This repo contains my personal solutions to the tutorials found on the course.
+I started freeCodeCamp's [(New) Responsive Web Design Certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/) in July 28th 2022.
+This repo contains the solutions from freeCodeCamp and my personal solutions to the tutorials.

+This repo also contains my code for the certification projects (see italicised links)

 **Below are the projects I completed:**